-The following are common signs of addiction:
+The following are common signs of alcohol or drug addiction:

 - Extreme mood swings